 Older homeowner: An older borrower also typically means higher principal limit factors.

 Time to watch the market: If you are in a financial situation that allows you to wait to take out a reverse mortgage loan, you will have the luxury of holding out for the best market conditions.
-Interest rates are an integral factor in calculating the terms of a reverse mortgage loan, and waiting could allow you to look at financial trends and determine the most financially beneficial time to apply for the loan.
+Reverse mortgage interest rates are an integral factor in calculating the terms, and waiting could allow you to look at financial trends and determine the most financially beneficial time to apply for the loan.

 So how much more money can you get if you wait to apply for a reverse mortgage loan?
 The Federal Housing Authority cap on reverse mortgage loans currently is $625,500, but the amounts that applicants can qualify for vary widely.
 Here are examples generated by a reverse mortgage calculator.